Leica Q Typ 116 versus Panasonic GX8

 Both the Q Typ 116 and the GX8 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The GX8 replaced the earlier Panasonic GX7, while the Q Typ 116 does not have a direct predecessor.

-So what conclusions can be drawn?
+So how do things add up?
 Is the Leica Q Typ 116 better than the Panasonic GX8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.